 1/4 cup icing sugar

-Melt butter and sugar together in a pan over low heat.
+Melt butter and sugar in a pan over low heat.

-Combine eggs and yoghurt/sour cream in a mixing bowl.
+Meanwhile, combine eggs and yohurt/sour cream in a mixing bowl.

-Using a wooden spoon, stir until combined and do not over beat.
+Using a wooden spoon, stir until combined and PLEASE, do not over beat.

 Spoon mixture into a greased square baking pan.

-Bake on a preheated oven at 180c for 40 mins or until a skewer comes out clean when inserted in the centre of cake.Simmer the glazing ingredients until it becomes a thick syrup and pour over the cake immediately after removing from oven.
+Bake on a preheated oven at 175C for 40 mins or until a skewer comes out clean, when inserted in the centre of cake.Simmer the glazing ingredients until for a thick syrup.

-Let the cake cool down before cutting to any shapes your prefer.
+Let the cake cool down before cutting through.